Denis Zubov

-Biography
+Early life

 Little is known about Zubov's background.
-Born in 1981 in Volgograd, he resided in the city's Krasnoarmeysky District prior to moving to the Oktyabrsky District in 2009, where he had found a job as a laborer on a livestock farm.
-While working there, he became enamored with a female coworker, falling in love with her sunny disposition and good work ethic, and soon, they became a couple.
+Born in 1981 in Volgograd, he resided in the city's Krasnoarmeysky District prior to moving to the Oktyabrsky District in 2009, where he had found a job as a labourer on a livestock farm.
+While working there, he became enamoured with a female coworker, falling in love with her sunny disposition and good work ethic, and soon, they became a couple.
 However, the woman also got along well with other men, and to Zubov's horror, he learned that she was being courted by a 62-year-old man who also worked at the farm.
 Because of this, the pair began arguing regularly, and eventually broke up, with the woman returning to Volgograd and Zubov leaving the farm for good.

 Murders

-Angered and heartbroken by the break-up, Zubov frequently hanged around his ex-girlfriend's home on Udmurtskaya Street, where she lived with her mother.
-On September 1, 2013, while doing his usual routine, Zubov came across his love rival, who appeared to be severely intoxicated.
+Angered and heartbroken by the break-up, Zubov frequently hung around his ex-girlfriend's home on Udmurtskaya Street, where she lived with her mother.
+On 1 September 2013, while doing his usual routine, Zubov came across his love rival, who appeared to be severely intoxicated.
 Overcome with jealousy, he lured the man into a secluded area, grabbed him by the collar and threw him to the ground, beating and kicking the elderly man, who was unable to defend himself in his drunken state.
 After calming down a little, Zubov rummaged through his pockets and found a knife, with which he proceeded to stab the victim directly into the heart, killing him instantly.
 In order to further mock him, Zubov then proceeded to emasculate the body.
 Feeling unremorseful and confident that the police wouldn't suspect him of the murder, he returned to his apartment to rest.

-Two days later, while travelling on a bus, a 70-year-old pensioner sitting across Zubov attracted his attention.
+Two days later, while travelling on a bus, a 70-year-old pensioner sitting across from Zubov attracted his attention.
 When she got off at the bus stop in Raygorod, Zubov offered to escort her back to her dacha.
 The woman accepted his proposition, but when they arrived, her companion suddenly turned violent and began beating her.
 After she fell to the ground, he grabbed a nearby wrench and crashed it into the woman's head, killing her instantly.
 After killing the occupant, he rummaged through the dacha in search of money and valuables, stealing 1,800 rubles and an expensive wristwatch.
 He then dragged the body to the bedroom and placed it on the bed, taking out his knife and severing the woman's breasts.
 He then set the building on fire and quickly fled the area.